 For a startup, it is not possible to pool in resources equal to the deep-rooted corporate house.
 However, with proper knowledge and support from the right consultancy, the risk can be prevented or diminished.

-Foreign entities business startup in India are subject to Indian tax laws and regulations.
-They need to obtain a permanent account number (PAN) and register for goods and services tax (GST) and other applicable taxes.
-Foreign entities may also be subject to withholding tax on certain transactions and need to comply with transfer pricing regulations.
+Foreign entities are subject to Indian tax laws & regulations to start a business in India.
+They need to register for GST (goods and services tax), get business PAN (permanent account number) and other applicable documentation.
+Foreign entities are also need to comply with transfer pricing regulations and withholding tax on certain transactions.

-Foreign entities need to comply with various labor laws and regulations in India such as the Minimum Wages Act, Employees' Provident Funds and Miscellaneous Provisions Act, and the Industrial Disputes Act.
-They need to follow the applicable labor laws and regulations related to wages, working hours, safety and health, and employee benefits.
-They also need to ensure compliance with the local employment laws and regulations related to hiring and termination of employees.
+Foreign company planning to start business in India need to comply with labor laws and regulations such as the Employees' Provident Funds and Miscellaneous Provisions Act, Minimum Wages Act, and the Industrial Disputes Act.
+They need to comply the applicable labor laws and regulations in their company related to wages, safety and health, working hours, and employee benefits.
+They also need to consider the local employment laws and regulations compliance related to hiring and termination of employees’ policies.

 Your email address will not be published.
 Required fields are marked *